 Where Do Google My Business Posts Appear?

-When you share a Google post, it will appear in the Google SERPS and Google Maps when the users search for your brand.
-The posts will appear in the knowledge graph on the right side of the screen with the search results.
-Here is segregation of where you can see Google My Business Posts:
+Google posts appear in Google SERPs and Google Maps when users search for your brand, displaying in the knowledge graph on the right side of search results.
+Here is a segregation of where you can see Google My Business Posts:

 In the business profile, on the desktop